Interesting Facts About Egypt

 - Egypt is the place where you MUST have a guide.
-Egyptians are proud of their culture and traditions, and it is engrossing to see it from their perspective is interesting.
+Egyptians are proud of their culture and customs, and seeing things from their perspective is interesting.
 Their history and religion are intricate, fascinating, and vast.
-The guides are generally well-informed and well-versed and hence worth the extra cost.
-I would also strongly suggest that brush up your Egyptian history before you head to Egypt as it has unique and thought-provoking traditions and it would really help you in grasping them when the guide is dwelling into intricate details.
+The guides are often well-informed and well-versed, making the extra expense worthwhile.
+I would also strongly advise you to brush up on your Egyptian history before traveling to Egypt.
+The ancient country has unique and thought-provoking traditions, and prior knowledge will help you in following the guide’s intricate historical tales.

-- People often wonder whether it is safe to visit Egypt?
-To be honest, I never felt unsafe there.
-Because of the political upheaval and turbulence from 2012-2015, Egypt has received a major setback in its tourist inflow.
-Even now, most of visitors are coming in groups.
-All tourist places are heavily guarded and have strict security checks.
-Every tourist coach is accompanied by an armed guard especially when you are in Aswan area which is close to the troubled Sudan border.
-Egyptian government takes its security seriously and the result is you feel very safe in Egypt.
-I never felt danger of any sort wherever I went.
-Pickpockets and mugging are also not a nuisance, unlike some highly popular European cities.
-However, its better if you visit Egypt in groups and follow the advice given by your local guide.
-Don’t try to be adventurous and take unnecessary risks.
-If you want to visit Egypt, this is the right time
+- Do people often wonder whether it is safe to visit Egypt?
+To be honest, I never felt unsafe in Egypt.
+Egypt’s tourist inflow suffered significantly due to political instability and turbulence between 2012 and 2015.
+Even now, the majority of guests arrive in groups.
+All tourist attractions are heavily secured and subject to stringent security inspections.
+Every tourist coach is accompanied by an armed guard, especially in the Aswan area due to its proximity to the problematic Sudan border.
+The Egyptian government takes security very seriously, and as a result, you feel very protected in Egypt.
+Pickpocketing and mugging are also not major issues, as they are in some prominent European cities.
+It is, however, preferable to tour Egypt in groups and to adhere to the recommendations of your local guide.
+Don’t strive to be daring or take unnecessary risks.
+If you want to visit Egypt, this is the right time.

-- Bargaining is a way of life there.
-Except in fixed price shops, you have to bargain hard for every thing.
-You can start with one fourth of the quoted price and keep on haggling till you reach a price which satisfy both the parties.
-Bargaining is in our blood, and so it’s relatively easy for Indians.
-But in my experience, however hard you bargain, tourists always end up paying more.
-If you are not interested in buying, just keep walking, without stopping to look at the goods on display, otherwise you might have a hard time fending them off if you show even the slightest interest.
-There are many souvenirs to choose from, but they are generally of average quality and hence quite reasonable.
-Be aware of fake products and cheap copies.
+- Bargaining is a way of life here.
+Everything has to be bargained for, except in fixed-price stores.
+You can start with one-fourth of the quoted price and keep bargaining until you reach a figure that is acceptable to both parties.
+Bargaining is in our blood, thus it’s quite easy for Indians.
+To be honest, no matter how hard you haggle, tourists always end up paying more.
+If you are not interested in buying, simply continue walking without pausing to check the goods on display.
+You might have a hard time fending them off if you show even the slightest interest.
+There are many souvenirs to choose from, but they are generally of mediocre quality and thus pretty cheap.
+Be wary of replicas and cheap copies.

-- In Egypt you have to pay to use cameras.
-Most places charge you for taking camera inside monuments and museums is usually subject to a charge.
-Mobile phones can be used to take pictures, but if you want to use cameras, be ready to shell out a fee.
-The charges will depend on the historical significance of the exhibit.
-However, the cameras can be used to take pictures of monuments from outside.
-Flash photography is forbidden.
+- In Egypt, you have to pay to use cameras.
+Taking cameras inside monuments and museums is usually subject to a charge.
+Mobile phones can be used to take pictures, but if you want to use cameras, you’ll have to pay a fee.
+The expenses will depend on the historical significance of the exhibition.
+The cameras can, however, be used to photograph monuments from the outside.
+The use of flash photography is prohibited.

-- You might have not heard of Abu Simbel, Temple of Philae, Karnak Temple and Valley of the Kings, but they are as magnificent and perplexing as the Pyramids.
-They give a more vivid glimpses of the bygone area and worth visiting on their own.
-Egypt is predominantly desert and 90% of its area is desert.
-Nile valley and Nile Delta are just 5% of total Egypt but they support 99% of the total population with their cultivation.
-‘6th of October’ and ’10th of Ramadan’ are names of cities in Egypt.
-Weird, isn’t it?
+- You might have not heard of Abu Simbel, the Temple of Philae, Karnak Temple, and the Valley of the Kings, but they are as magnificent and perplexing as the Pyramids.
+They give a more vivid glimpse of the mysterious bygone area and are worth visiting on their own.
+Egypt is mostly desert, accounting for 90% of its land area.
+The Nile Valley and Nile Delta make up only 5% of Egypt’s total land area, but they support 99 percent of the population.
+Cities in Egypt have names such as ‘6th of October’ and ’10th of Ramadan.’
+Isn’t it strange?

-- Child labor is rampant in Egypt and you can see them engaged in all sorts of work.
+- Child labor is widespread in Egypt, and you can see children doing a variety of jobs.
 There are 1.8 million children working and more than half of them are involved in hazardous work.
 They can be found just about everywhere.
 The animals used to ferry tourists, such as camels and horses, appear to be malnourished and exhausted.
-However, when the economy is in bad shape, and people cannot fill their basic needs, these things are bound to happen.
+However, when the economy is in shambles and people are unable to meet their basic needs, such occurrences are inevitable.

 Egypt is a different world altogether and it was really fascinating visiting it.
 Find out details about the best places to travel, the best time to visit Egypt, and the suggested itinerary in Egypt Travel Guide.
 I thoroughly enjoyed the novel experience and could not help appreciating the fact that Egyptians are surviving in such adverse conditions and still remain so positive and exuberant.
 If you plan to visit Egypt, you can apply for an Egypt visa online.